Kaisaan/projects/README.md

 **Status**: I want to be able to recreate the existing work instead of just using the original author's patch so that it can be used for the other games in the collection and its sequel.

 # Shin Megami Tensei Devil Children: Black Book (GBC) Translation
-**Info**: While [there already is a translation](https://www.romhacking.net/translations/6163/) for the game, the translation quality was critisized.
+**Info**: While [there already is a translation](https://www.romhacking.net/translations/6163/) for the game, the translation quality was criticized.
 I managed to find an old, full translated script of the game done by Translator Tom.
 I asked for permission to use the script as a personal project.
 **Progress**: I was able to get most of the Japanese script dumped and inserted the first few lines of the game.
 I got in contact with [Specialagentape](https://www.romhacking.net/community/5916/), the hacker and editor of the original project.
-They explained to me that most of the script that their translator [Higsby](https://www.romhacking.net/community/2697/) worked on had to be trimmed down a lot due to the limitted space that the Gameboy (Colour) screen has.
+They explained to me that most of the script that their translator [Higsby](https://www.romhacking.net/community/2697/) worked on had to be trimmed down a lot due to the limited space that the Gameboy (Colour) screen has.
 This is completely understandable on their end.
 I also got in contact with Tom for permission to use their old English translation.
 They wanted me to not release anything if I do use their script, but if I ever finished up anything, they would be willing to make a new translated script.
 So ideally, I'd have to implement some methods to increase the number of possible letters on a screen, such as implementing a Variable Width Font (VWF) routine.
 **Notes**: I used the [ROMhacking tutorials by Bunkai](https://www.romhacking.net/community/7232/) to help with hacking the game.
 My files for this project were a complete mess.